Why Fill a Cavity?

 If you’re interested in composite resins, learn more in our patient library.
 The higher your dental IQ, the more comfortable and qualified you’ll be in making important decisions about your oral health and cosmetic dental procedures.

-You can also call Dr. Safarian’s office in San Diego, Chula Vista, and San Marcos to speak with one of our helpful and professional Dentist if you want further information about any of our services or policies.
+You can also call Dr. Safarian’s office in Chula Vista and San Marcos to speak with one of our helpful and professional Dentist if you want further information about any of our services or policies.